nomeata/haskell-via-sokoban/03ex-polymorphism.md

 Define a value `initialState :: State` for the initial state:

  * Manually define a sensible position for the player (i.e. on some `Ground` tile).
- * Use an arbitrary position.
+ * Use an arbitrary direction.
  * Find where the boxes are.

 The latter is a bit tricky: The information is there (in the definition of `maze`), but not very accessible.
 Do **not** just write down the list of coordinates by hand!
 Instead, define a value `initialBoxes :: List Coord` that is calcuated from looking at each coordinate (going from -10 to 10, as usual), and adding that coordinate to the list if there is a box.